Recycling batteries and electronics

 Some waste electrical items contain materials which are hazardous such as cadmium, lead and mercury.
 Therefore it is really important to collect waste electrical items separately and recycle them rather then put them in the rubbish (black sack).

-Put your small waste electrical items into a securely tied carrier bag and place it next to your orange recycling sack on your day of collection.
+Put your small waste electrical items into a clear or open carrier bag (so we can see what’s inside) and place it next to your orange recycling sack on your day of collection.

 In the bag placed by your orange sack you can recycle: